Iran seizes foreign tanker, U.S. vows to protect vital Gulf waterway

 It was unclear if the impounded ship was the same vessel Iran towed to safety on Sunday after sending a distress signal.
 Iranian state television had earlier said it was the same ship but the Revolutionary Guards statement did not confirm that.

-The Guards said the impounded ship was smuggling one million litres of fuel in the area of Larak Island in the Gulf and had 12 foreign crew.
+The Guards said the impounded ship was smuggling one million liters of fuel in the area of Larak Island in the Gulf and had 12 foreign crew.

 Oil prices rose after news of the seizure amid rising tensions between Tehran and the West over the safety of shipping in the Strait of Hormuz, a vital gateway for energy exports.